PaloAltoNetworks/a3s/README.md

 A3S can retrieve an identity token from an existing OIDC provider in order to deliver normalized identiy tokens.

-> NOTE: this authentication source supports identity modifiers.
+> NOTE: This authentication source supports identity modifiers.

 ##### Create an OIDC source